Enzuo/eslint-plugin-aero/README.md

 #What
-This rule can be used instead of eslint's `space-in-parens`, `space-in-brackets` and `array-bracket-spacing` It makes sure the code has at least one space around `(` `{` and `[`
+This rule can be used instead of eslint's `space-in-parens`, `space-in-brackets` and `array-bracket-spacing` It makes sure the code has at least one space around `(` `{` and `[` Works in symbiosys with the rules `space-before-function-paren`, `func-call-spacing`

 `func(a)` will fix to `func( a )`
 `func (a)` is valid